 All masts should be set up with some prebend (center of mast pushed forward).
-This will range from as little as 3" to 4" with rotating masts, to 3" to 5" with fixed masts.
+This will range from as little as 3/4" with Rotating masts (even less with wing masts), to 3 to 5" with fixed masts.
 Mainsail should then be cut to suit this.

-There is no correct amount of prebend, other than each mast should have some, and it can be used to control the mainsail shape to some.
+There is no correct amount of prebend, other than each mast should have some, and it can be used to control the mainsail shape to some degree.
 This means that if the mainsail is cut for say 3" prebend, less will make the main fuller for light airs.
-More will tend to flatten the main for windy conditions.
+More, will tend to flatten the main for windy conditions.

-Prebend in Rotating masts is harder to adjust in this regard because of the mast profile, but the ability to rotate the mast can give an even greater control over mainsail fullness.
+Prebend in Rotating masts is harder to adjust in this regard, but the ability to rotate the mast can give an even greater control over mainsail fullness.

-For good windward performance the forestay must be tight and thus cannot be emphasized too much.
-Fixed masts can control this by pulling on the shroud tensioners, and more mainsheet tension, but the superior mainsail shape due to the rotating mast, more than makes up for this.
+For good windward performance the forestay MUST BE TIGHT and this cannot be emphasized too much.
+Fixed masts can control this by pulling on the shroud tensioners, and more mainsheet tension.
+Rotating masts can only increase mainsheet tension, but the superior mainsail shape due to the rotating mast, more than makes up for this.

-An important rule, vital to the well being of all masts, particularly fixed masts, is to be sure that your leeward cap shroud never becomes too loose.
+An important rule, vital to the well being of all masts, particularly fixed masts, is to be sure that your leeward cap shroud never becomes TOO LOOSE.
 Some looseness is not unusual, but if it is very loose and visibly flopping around, you could risk losing your mast.
-Loose rigging, will also greatly affect the performance of your Corsair.